 Spiritual traditions, temples and monasteries, lakes, and rivers.
 And mighty snow-clad peaks are just a few of the intoxicating wonders.
 We can experience by adventurous travelers who get the opportunity to visit this land.
 Despite untold ravages brought about during the Cultural Revolution, Tibet’s past grandeur, majesty, monuments, & mystery remains undiminished.

 Visit Lhasa’s many monasteries and sites, such as the Sera Monastery and the Norbulingka, the summer palace of the Dalai Lama.
 Visit the Jokhang Temple, a spiritual center of Tibetan, spectacular Potala Palace, and Drepung Monastery.
 Cross the highest passes as Khamba La, Karo La, and Gyatso La that proves to be the adventurous hiking.
 We will visit Gyantse Dzong and Gyantse Kumbum.
-Tibet Lhasa offers the best view of Mt Everest from the north face and advance base camp.
+Tibet Lhasa also offers the best view of Mt Everest from the north face and advance base camp.

 You can travel to Tibet throughout the year, but mid-July through to the end of September is the best period.
 The temperature varies sharply from the tropical grassland to the north plateau.
 The south is warm and rainy.
-The most rain falls from May to September.
+Most rain falls from May to September.
 It is quite warm from June to August.
 The coldest months are from December to February, and crossing over the passes becomes almost impossible.
 Below given is a table of average temperature, rainfall, and sunshine hours in Tibet.
-The weather is cold, harsh, and dry.
+The weather is also cold, harsh, and dry.
 You will need enough warm clothes, tennis shoes, suntan cream, sunglasses, hats, scarves, lip guards, etc.

 Travel Tibet can be such as to explore people lives in different parts of the world, to see beautiful places, to experience the historical monuments, to escape from regular life and experience adventures.
 Tibet can be the destination that you are dreaming of and will make your dream come true.